Common Interview Mistakes (and How to Avoid Them)

 Lacking confidence and being self-defeating.

-You should never come across as arrogant, but you do want to demonstrate confidence in your skills, along with your willingness to learn.
-And do your best to avoiding language fillers like “ums” and “ahs” and “you know.”
+Demonstrate confidence in your skills, along with your willingness to learn.
+Do your best to avoid language fillers like “ums,” “uhh” and “you know.”
 Show you’ve done a little homework by communicating your knowledge about the company and its work.
 Focus on the positive.
-Don’t say negative things about yourself, and NEVER bad-mouth others.
+Don’t say negative things about yourself and never speak poorly about others.